 As teams explore the trade market for potential deals to complete their rosters for training camp, there are a number of trade restrictions those clubs must take into account.
 Most notably, newly signed free agents can’t be dealt until at least December 15.

 The NBA’s Collective Bargaining Agreement states that a free agent who signs with an NBA team can’t be traded for three months or until December 15, whichever is later.
 There are also some recently signed players who meet a few specific criteria and can’t be traded until January 15.
-We’ll publish that separate list of players soon.
+That list of players can be found right here.

 The players who aren’t eligible to be traded until December 15 are listed below.